 A simultaneous orgasm is when two people reach orgasm at the same time.
 But it’s so much more than that.

 It’s also on the minds of my clients and audience members.
 So many of you have asked me about how to achieve simultaneous orgasms.
-This is something you want to achieve, and something that you KNOW your partner will love.
+This is something you want to achieve, and a sexual experience that you KNOW your partner will love.

-My one-on-one coaching clients have asked me again and again, “How do I get my woman and I to reach orgasm together?
-How can we come at the same time?”
+My one-on-one coaching clients have asked me again and again, “How do I get my woman and I to reach climax together?
+How can we make sure the female orgasm happens at the same time I ejaculate?”

-The Pressure is On… but It shouldn’t be.
+The Pressure is On the Big O… but it shouldn’t be.

-First of all, I want to address the fact that there is SO MUCH pressure around orgasms.
-There’s pressure to have orgasms, to cause orgasms, to have the right KIND of orgasms, to have vaginal orgasms, to have orgasms here, there, everywhere, and to have orgasms not too early and not too late.
+First of all, I want to address the fact that there is SO MUCH pressure around climax.
+There’s pressure to have orgasms, to cause your partner’s orgasms, to have the right KIND of orgasm through vaginal intercourse, to have vaginal orgasms, to have orgasms here, there, everywhere, and to have sexual climax not too early and not too late.

 It’s a lot.

-I don’t want to add any more pressure to the already highly-pressurized orgasm by saying that orgasms between a couple have to happen at the same time.
+I don’t want to add any more pressure to the already highly-pressurized orgasm by saying that climax between a couple have to happen at the same time.

 Orgasms are great.
 They can be absolutely earth-shattering.
-And if I’m honest, some of the BEST orgasms I’ve ever had in my life did NOT happen when my partner was also having an orgasm at the same time.
+But if I’m honest, some of the BEST sexual pleasure I’ve ever had in my life did NOT happen when my sexual partner was ejaculating at the same time.

-Orgasms do not have to happen at the same time in order to be memorable.
+You don’t have to ejaculate at the same time she’s coming.
 With that said, let’s dive into why people DO want simultaneous orgasms.